Benchmark, performance.now. Modern browsers deliver ever-increasing performance to JavaScript programs. Advanced optimizations are done on code.

 Some notes.
 Different methods may perform slower or faster in different JavaScript engines.
 This is unavoidable.
 But the "ideal" JS code probably does well in all modern engines.

-A summary.
+Summary.
 How much benchmarking should we do?
 Probably the more things we benchmark, the faster our code will become.
-But higher-level concerns, like page weight, are often more important.
+But other concerns, like download time, are often more important.

 Dot Net Perls is a collection of tested code examples.
 Pages are continually updated to stay current, with code correctness a top priority.